Monitoring & RSMG

-The RSMG form, possibly with further comments from your RSMG rep, will go to RSMG, who will discuss your progress at their next meeting.
+The RSMG form, possibly with further comments from the Senior Member of your Thesis Group, will go to RSMG, who will discuss your progress at their next meeting.

 Sometimes, because of unavailablility of Thesis Group members, Thesis Group meetings get delayed beyond the RSMG meeting.
 If you can't avoid that, tell the Research Students Tutor.
 RSMG will be more sympathetic if you at least submitted your progress report by the scheduled due date.

 If it is clear from your report that you are performing satisfactorily, you can have your Report 4 and/or Report 6 Thesis Group meeting waived at the discretion of your Thesis Group.
 However, if you or any member of your Thesis Group want to have a meeting, then one must be held.
 The standard RSMG Form still need to be filled in (by any convenient process) and uploaded to Canvas.